emma-sax4/emmasax4.info/.github/contributing.md

 #### Lightbox2

-Using Lightbox2 in order to make photos clickable is also an option, but this is not recommended (use PhotoSwipe instead!).
+Using Lightbox2 in order to make photos clickable is also an option, but this is not recommended (use PhotoSwipe instead).

 <details><summary>Lightbox2 Setup</summary>